joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 Before we move on from recurring exceptions, one useful feature of the `ProjectCalendarException` class is the `getExpandedExceptions` method.
-This will convert a recurring exception into a list of individual exceptions representing each time the recurring exception will affect the calendar.
+This will convert a recurring exception into a list of individual exceptions representing each date or range of dates the recurring exception will affect the calendar.
 You may find this useful if you need to display or pass this data on for consumption elsewhere.

 ## Calendar Hierarchies
 Now we've seen how to set up an individual calendar, perhaps we could go ahead